Here’s what you need to know about taking out a HELOC

 What’s a fixed-interest-rate option?

-Some lenders allow borrowers to convert some of the outstanding variable-rate balance on a HELOC to a fixed rate.
+Some lenders allow borrowers to convert some or all of the outstanding variable-rate balance on a HELOC to a fixed rate.
 Payments are predictable, and this option can protect you from rising interest rates.
 Fixed interest rates on a HELOC are typically higher than variable HELOC rates.